jodal/comics/docs/deployment.rst

 A request for ``/media/foo.png`` is served from ``/srv/comics/media/foo.png`` without touching the app.

+Serving media from Caddy is an optimization, not a requirement: the app container serves ``/media/`` too, straight from Granian's Rust runtime without involving any Python code.
+If your reverse proxy does not serve the media library — or you run without a reverse proxy entirely — requests for ``/media/`` simply reach the app instead and are served from there, at the same URLs.

 Note that this setup writes no log files anywhere: Granian and the scheduled jobs log to the journal through their systemd units, and so does Caddy's process log.
 Caddy's per-request access logging is disabled by default; add a